opatomic/opac-c/README.md

  - src/rbt*
  - deps/*

-The licenses are all similar as long as you do not define OPA_USEGMP.
+The licenses are all similar as long as you do not define OPABIGINT_LIB=GMP.
 If you define this then you will link with GMP which has a more restrictive license.

 ## API